 Applicants should also be aware that processing of visas may be impacted or halted by specific countries.
 Failure to secure the necessary visa may result in inability to participate in this program.

 Participants on this program may be required to self-quarantine prior to the start of their program for a specified period of time.
 Students are responsible for arranging (logistics and financial) their travel appropriately to ensure self-quarantine is completed prior to the start of the program.

 The academic system in the U.K. is quite different from that of the United States but like the U.S. system, remember that teaching and assessment methods may vary from course to course.
 Generally, you will find that you have fewer “contact” hours - time spent in class - in your courses at Edinburgh than you normally do here.
 This does not mean that your course load is lighter; rather, you are expected to spend more time in self-directed study preparing for classes, papers, and examinations.

 Four SCOTCAT Credits = One UM credit

-3.0 GPA and junior standing.
+3.0 GPA.
 The semester programs are open to any major.

 Room and Board: